top of page

 • Rapid breathing

-If untreated, hyperglycemia can lead to diabetic ketoacidosis (DKA), a medical emergency.
+If untreated, hyperglycemia can progress to diabetic ketoacidosis (DKA), a medical emergency.

 How to Respond to Hypoglycemia